yangchang-n/yangchang-n/README.md

 ####

-- I'm familiar with Python programming, analyzing Bigdata and machine learning.
+- I'm familiar with Python programming, bigdata analysis and machine learning.

 - I'm currently studying C++ and Unreal Engine to develop some games.